-So often I find the answer to what to have for supper is a frittata - and this Courgette Frittata is one of my favourites.
-It is so easy to put together, is packed full of flavour (thanks to the gorgeously golden courgettes, melting cheese and fresh herbs) and is on the table in under 30 minutes.
-What’s not to love?
+Eggs for dinner was a Sunday tradition in my house growing up, and this Frittata di Zucchini is one of my favourites.
+It is so easy to put together, is packed full of flavour (thanks to the gorgeously golden zucchini, melting cheese and fresh herbs) and is on the table in under 30 minutes.

-- The perfect summer recipe to use up a glut of courgettes and make the most of seasonal tomatoes.
+- The perfect summer recipe to use up a glut of zucchini.

 - It is full of flavour thanks to the delicious combination of Parmesan, Emmental and feta, and generous helping of chives and parsley.